 When you first log into the ControlUp Real-Time Console as a new user, you are required to register into ControlUp with your contact details including an email address.
 A one time passcode is then sent to that email address for verification.
 There is no need to sign in again into the console once you are verified.

-Insights and Solve are web applications that can be accessed from the ControlUp console.
+Insights and Solve are web applications that can be accessed from the ControlUp Real-Time Console.
 If accessing from the console links, you don't sign in and can directly access both Insights and Solve.

 Direct URL Logins

-You can also access the Insights and Solve web applications though a direct URL.
+You can also access the Insights and Solve web applications through a direct URL.
 Details on these options below.